thinkocapo/replay/README.md

 `python3 test/db.py 5` gets the 5th event
 `python3 test/dby.py 5 -b` gets the 5th event and prints its body

+6 events in the am-transactions-sqlite.db was 57kb
+19 events tracing-example was 92kb

 #### gotcha's
-The timestamp from `go run event-to-sentry.go` is sometimes earlier than today's date and time Use python3 or else else `getvalue()` in `python/event-to-sentry.py` returns wrong data type
+The timestamp from `go run event-to-sentry.go` is sometimes earlier than today's date and time

+Use python3 or else else `getvalue()` in `python/event-to-sentry.py` returns wrong data type

 #### other
-Borrowed code from: getsentry/sentry-python, getsentry/sentry-go, goreplay, getsentry/gor-middleware
+Borrowed code from: getsentry/sentry-python, getsentry/sentry-go, getsentry/gor-middleware, goreplay

 https://develop.sentry.dev/sdk/store for info on the Sentry store endpoint

 https://develop.sentry.dev/sdk/event-payloads/ for what a sdk event looks like.
-Here's [/img/example-payload.png](./img/example-payload.png) from javascript
+Here's an [example-payload.png](./img/example-payload.png) from javascript

-6 events in the am-transactions-sqlite.db was 57kb
-19 events tracing-example was 92kb

-tested on: ubuntu 18.04 LTS, go 1.12.9 linux/amd64, sentry-sdk 0.14.2, flask Python 3.6.9
+Tested on ubuntu 18.04 LTS, go 1.12.9 linux/amd64, sentry-sdk 0.14.2, flask Python 3.6.9

-`python-dotenv` vs `dotenv`
+`python-dotenv` vs `dotenv` if os.getenv is failing

 ## Todo
 - Mobile android errors/crashes/sessions